Admission: £10 - £75

 It’s still a sensuous evocation of the illusions and delusions of love.
 Semele is smitten with Jupiter, but you can’t just buy a house and start a family when you’ve fallen for a god.

-Performed here in its entirety, enjoy extraordinary arias and probably the best chorus music in any of Handel’s operas.
+Enjoy extraordinary arias and probably the best chorus music in any of Handel’s operas.

 The cast includes exciting young British soprano Louise Alder in the title role.
 Ivor Bolton, who conducted the our award-winning production of Handel’s Saul for Glyndebourne, takes the conductor’s baton.